Craig started playing music on a brass bugle, which was in fact merely an ornament his mother purchased for a few dollars at a department store.

 • Craig went on to study trumpet performance at Yale School of Music, but still writing songs and performing in New Haven coffee shops and frequenting the renowned open mic venue The Space.

-• While in graduate school, he bought a classical guitar for $100 from a local shop and learned a finger-picking style from a fellow student and Dylan devotee.
+• While in grad school, he bought a classical guitar for $100 from a local shop and learned a fingerpicking style from a fellow student and Dylan devotee.
+He then signed up for classical guitar lessons in addition to trumpet and piano lessons.

 • After graduating from Yale with no actual skills, he lived in NYC bouncing around between few temp gigs and even fewer trumpet gigs.